GregMefford/gregmefford.github.io/source/_posts/2014-09-24-analyzing-cisco-asa-firewall-logs-with-logstash.markdown

 ```

 When you execute `run_logstash.bat`, Logstash will fire up and wait for input on `STDIN`.
-When you paste a set of events into the console, they will be processed and the results will be displayed on the screen as well as being appended to the specified files.
+When you paste a set of events into the console, they will be processed and the results displayed on the screen as well as being appended to the specified files.

 I had a big sample of event data that I had collected, so it resulted in a bunch of `success_<something>.json` files of varying sizes.
 Each of these files contained the JSON-ified version of each event.